 Dr. Burgess Moser has over 12 years of clinical experience in the psychological assessment and treatment of adults.
-She works with adults affected by various mental health conditions, including, but not limited to, depression, generalized and social anxiety, panic, sleep disorders, and post-traumatic stress.
+She works with adults affected by various mental health conditions, including, but not limited to, depression, generalized and social anxiety, panic, sleep disorders, and post-traumatic stress disorder.
 She also takes a special interest in helping individuals process unresolved grief due to family of origin issues.
 Her areas of specialization include the treatment of eating disorders within an adult population and treating adult survivors of emotional, physical, and sexual abuse.
-She has extensive research and clinical training in Emotionally Focused Couple Therapy and continues to build on these experiences by working with couples suffering from relationship distress.
+She treats couples suffering from relationship distress and has extensive training in Emotionally Focused Couple Therapy.

 Dr. Burgess Moser’s clinical approach is strongly rooted in attachment theory.
 This orientation gives her an understanding of clients’ emotional needs and distress, and their difficulty soothing this pain alone and within their closest relationships.
 She integrates this understanding with psychodynamic, emotion-focused, and cognitive behavioural therapies to help clients move toward their therapeutic goals.
 She also uses techniques from mindfulness-based stress reduction, acceptance and commitment therapy, motivational interviewing, and dialectical behavioral therapy.